sapcc/esxi-exporter/README.md

 ### Collectors
 - _pyVmomni service collector_: utilising pyVmomi to get services of esxi-hostsystems from vCenter.
 Does not return all services of interest.
 - _ssh service Collector_: collecting missing services via ssh and multithreading
-- _esxi overall state collector_: collecting vCenter "overallstate" of esxi-hostsystems
+- _esxi overall state collector_: collecting vCenter "overall_state" of esxi-hostsystems

 ### Problems
 - ssh is still required since vCenter does not offer all wanted services.